ibm-cloud-docs/vpc/nlb-about.md

 You can use the {{site.data.keyword.cloud}} Network Load Balancer to distribute traffic among multiple server instances within the same region of your VPC.
 {:shortdesc}

-The following diagram illustrates the deployment architecture for the network load balancer.
+The following diagram illustrates the deployment architecture for a network load balancer.

 ![Network load balancer for VPC](images/nlb_arc.png "Network load balancer") {: caption="Network load balancer" caption-side="top"}